Redundancy: Get It Right!

 The consultation process will require several meetings throughout the consultation period.
 The actual number will be dependent upon the requirements to explore alternatives.
 Where alternatives are available this may necessitate more meetings to fully explore their feasibility.

 Whilst there are set periods for different numbers of redundancies, it is good practice to allow adequate time for consultation whatever the numbers.
-Allowing time is a protective strategy for management.
+Allowing time is a protective strategy for managers.

 Consultation – timescales